top of page

 About Deb Dana

-Deb Dana, a licensed clinical social worker and expert in complex trauma, coined the term "Glimmers" for brief, positive experiences that foster safety and calmness.
-She is a clinician, consultant, author, and international lecturer on polyvagal theory and trauma.
-As a founding member of the Polyvagal Institute, she adapts Polyvagal Theory for trauma treatment and created the Rhythm of Regulation® to help resolve trauma's impact.
-By understanding and learning about the nervous system, the Rhythm of Regulation® can help humans resolve the impact of trauma in our lives so we "may fall in love with life," says Deb.
-Deb serves as a clinical advisor to Khiron Clinics and Unyte-ILS, advocating for understanding the nervous system to improve well-being.
+Deb Dana, a licensed clinical social worker, coined the term "Glimmers" for brief positive experiences that promote safety and calmness.
+She is an expert in complex trauma, a founding member of the Polyvagal Institute, and an advocate of Polyvagal Theory for trauma treatment.
+Deb created the Rhythm of Regulation® to help resolve trauma's impact by understanding the nervous system, aiming to help people "fall in love with life."
+She serves as a clinical advisor to Khiron Clinics and Unyte-ILS, promoting nervous system understanding for improved well-being.

 Comments